-Ethnographic Edge has been funded by Mercy College’s Faculty Development Grant and Pukyong National University’s National Research Foundation Grant.
+Ethnographic Edge has been funded by the LSE-Oxford Commission on State Fragility, Growth, and Development, Mercy College’s Faculty Development Grants, and Pukyong National University’s National Research Foundation Grants.
 Data analytics and web intelligence services are provided by internet technology company Recorded Future.

-Melih Kandemir, the project’s data scientist, is assistant professor at Ozyegin University in Istanbul.
-Previously he held a postdoc position at the University of Heidelberg and obtained his PhD from Aalto University in Finland.
-His research activity focuses on novel Bayesian inference techniques for deep learning, and their applications to computer vision, time series analysis, and medical image analysis problems.
+Melih Kandemir, the project’s data scientist, is Research Scientist at the Bosch Center for AI in Stuttgart, Germany, and was previously Assistant Professor at Ozyegin University in Istanbul.
+Before that he held a postdoc position at the University of Heidelberg and obtained his PhD from Aalto University in Finland.
+His research activity focuses on Novel Bayesian Inference Techniques for Deep Learning, and their applications to Computer Vision, Time Series Analysis, and Medical Image Analysis problems.

 Carolina Santrovitsch da Silva, the project’s intern, is a Risk Analyst who currently works for the Brazilian Consulate in New York and studies International Relations and Diplomacy at Mercy College in New York.